Skip to content

 A Word of Caution

 Don’t fall for a new lie, one that tells you getting out of a rut should be easy.
-Remember, the longer you tell yourself a misbelief, the harder it is to change it.
-But the first step is in knowing—and believing—that you can change it.
+Remember, the longer you tell yourself a falsehood, the harder it is to eschew it for the truth.
+That’s why the first misbelief you need to change is the belief that you can’t change.

 Take it Further: Misbelief Therapy

-This concept is nothing new, and it’s called misbelief therapy.
-If you’re struggling with a negative belief about yourself or your life, if you’re battling depression or anxiety, if you have trouble with self-hate or lack of self-control, I highly encourage you to check out the myriad of resources available to you, starting with the book Telling Yourself the Truth: Find Your Way Out of Depression, Anxiety, Fear, Anger and Other Common Problems by Applying the Principles of Misbelief Therapy, by William Backus and Marie Chapian.
-This is my go-to book, and the authors are Christian counselors.
+This concept is nothing new.
+In the world of psychology and mental health, it’s called misbelief therapy.
+If you’re struggling with a negative belief about yourself or your life, if you’re battling depression or anxiety, if you have trouble with self-hate or lack of self-control, I highly encourage you to check out Telling Yourself the Truth: Find Your Way Out of Depression, Anxiety, Fear, Anger and Other Common Problems by Applying the Principles of Misbelief Therapy by Christian counselors William Backus and Marie Chapian.
+This is my go-to book for winning the battle of the mind.

 Change Your Thought Patterns: More Resources for Christian Teens